 - How much you have spent on marketing or advertising for that platform

-2. Figure out what isn't working.
+2. Identify what isn't working.

 If you’ve been paying for billboard or phone book advertising, but not a single customer found you that way, it's time to re-evaluate your advertising budget.

-However, if half of your customers found you through social media or a Google search, maybe you should start spending more of your marketing and advertising dollars
+However, if half of your customers found you through social media or a Google search, maybe you should start spending more of your marketing and advertising dollars on those channels.

 3. Find your most profitable marketing source.